 Angela Schubert, PhD, LPC, CCMHC

-Dr. Angela “Angie” Schubert is a counselor educator and department chair at Central Methodist University.
+Dr. Angela “Angie” Schubert is a counselor educator and director of online learning for the clinical counseling department at Central Methodist University.
 She earned her doctorate in counseling education and supervision from University of Missouri St. Louis in 2015.
 Dr. Schubert recently retired as Missouri State Chair for the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).
 She held that position for six years.
+Dr. Schubert is also the lead clinician and supervisor at Brightside Counseling in Denver, Colorado.

 She is currently going through the process of becoming an AASECT certified sex therapist and continues to advocate for comprehensive K-12 sex education and sex positive training for mental health professionals across the fields.

 She was the Program Director of Clinical Services for a community mental health center on the North Shore for 10 years prior to joining staff at TCSPP.
-She is currently a PhD candidate in Counseling Education & Supervision.
+She graduated with her PhD in Counseling Education & Supervision.

 Fran has presented at both state and national conferences and is on the board of editors for the Journal of Counseling Sexology and Sexual Wellness.